laro/Cilia/Standard Library/Strings.md

 ---
-title: Standard Library.Standard Library
+title: Standard Library.Strings
-permalink: /standard-library/standard-library/
+permalink: /standard-library/strings/
 order: 18
 ---

+## Strings

-## String, Char & CodePoint
+String, Char & Unicode CodePoint

 - `cilia::String` with _basic/standard_ unicode support.
     - Based on UTF-8, as that IMHO is (among all the Unicode formats)